 - Lecture by Neil McDonnell "The Puzzle of Value in Virtual Reality", Humanities Lecture Series, University of Glasgow, 6th Feburary 2019.
 Available online here.

-- Lecture by Neil McDonnell and Nathan Wildman (Tilburg) "The Puzzel of Value in Virtual Reality", Conference on Politics, the Law and Ontology, University of Manchester 16th-17th April 2019.
+- Presentation by Neil McDonnell and Nathan Wildman (Tilburg) "The Puzzle of Value in Virtual Reality", Conference on Politics, the Law and Ontology, University of Manchester 16th-17th April 2019.

 Funding and Support